Ford’s Organizational Structure Characteristics

 3. Global function-based groups

 Corporate Hierarchy.
 Ford has a traditional corporate hierarchy in its organizational structure.
-For example, Executive Vice Presidents report to the CEO.
+For example, Executive Vice Presidents report to the office of the CEO at the headquarters.
 Middle managers report to these executive VPs.
 This characteristic of Ford’s structure supports traditional business management approaches that aim for effective top-down control.
 The lines of authority, command, and communication in this hierarchical aspect of the company structure facilitate the implementation of strategies.
 For example, Ford’s generic competitive strategy and intensive growth strategies are applied at multiple levels of the organization through this business structure.

 Regional Geographical Divisions.
 Ford has large geographic divisions in its organizational structure.
 Typically, global companies divide their operations into several regions to represent operations in continents or subcontinents.
 However, Ford’s company structure is divided into only three regional geographic divisions that cover all its markets around the world.
 A potential effect of this feature of the organizational structure is the relative ease of integration of business strategies.
 Ford’s main regional geographic divisions are (a) The Americas, (b) Europe, Middle East, and Africa, and (c) Asia Pacific.
 An executive VP heads each division.

 Global Function-Based Groups.
 Ford Motor Company’s organizational structure also has functional groups, each of which represents a specific business function.
-A Vice President heads each of these groups.
+A Vice President heads each of these groups and their related teams.
 The corresponding function-based departments influence strategic implementations.
 For example, the global marketing department enables Ford’s marketing strategy and marketing mix (4P).
 The human resources department supports Ford’s company culture (work culture).
-Thus, automaker’s organizational design and the associated departments represent core business functions.
+Thus, the automaker’s organizational design and the associated departments represent core business functions.
 The main functional groups in Ford’s organizational structure are as follows:

 • Global Manufacturing and Labor Affairs